Start planning your trip

 teamLab, The Infinite Crystal Universe, 2015-2019, Interactive Installation of Light Sculpture, LED, Endless Sound: teamLab.©teamLab

-teamLab Planets TOKYO is an interactive museum where you can experience digital art while walking barefoot through water, along with an amazing floating flower garden where you are able to become one with the flowers.
+Prepare to walk barefoot through water and enjoy an amazing floating flower garden where you become one with the flowers.
 This facility has four giant art spaces and two gardens created by the genius artists of teamLab.

 All teamLab museums provide an experience for all senses and their immersive art installations can be enjoyed all throughout the year.